Are you ready for California new consumer privacy act CPRA?

 Consumers will want to work with companies that protect their personal information.
 As a compliant company, you can market your adherence.
 This strategy will win over new clients and boost your sales.
 You will also inspire loyalty in your existing customers.

 Essert offers your business software for CCPA compliance.
-With our technology, you can avoid penalties and consumer action under the CCPA act.
+With our technology, you can avoid penalties and consumer privacy action under the CCPA act.

 Essert’s CPRA compliance automation software has the following capabilities: